ablackness/lambda-sharp-july2018/README.md

 ![boss](http://images2.fanpop.com/image/photos/10400000/Bowser-nintendo-villains-10403203-500-413.jpg)

 Create a new stack (new Deploy.yml file and corresponding csprojs) that will interact with the DynamoDB table.
-Adding the key `Export` with a value of `/{{Deployment}}/dynamo` will populate the value of the DynamoDB table's name in that location within parameter store.
+Adding the key `Export` with a value of `dynamo` will populate the value of the DynamoDB table's name `/{Deployment}/Messages/dynamo` in parameter store since 'Messages' is the name specified in this deploy file.
 In your new deploy file add the following section under `Parameters`:

 ```
   - Name: MessageTable
     Description: Imported DynamoDb table for storing received messages
-    Import: /{{Deployment}}/dynamo
+    Import: Messages/dynamo
     Resource:
       Type: AWS::DynamoDB::Table
       Allow: Read